microsoft/DacFx/src/Microsoft.Build.Sql.Templates/README.md

 dotnet new install Microsoft.Build.Sql.Templates
 ```

+Microsoft.Build.Sql projects and code analysis rules can be created using the `sqlproj` and `sqlcodeanalysis` templates, respectively.
+Both projects require .NET SDK 8 or higher.

 ## Using the templates

 ### SQL project

 Creating a new project "AdventureWorks" (`-n` or `--name`):